Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -CertificatePassword
-The password of the certificate file.
+The password of the certificate file

 ```yaml
 Type: System.Security.SecureString